MV10/monkey-see-monkey-do/README.md

 For debugging the project interactively in Visual Studio, the Debug Properties working directory must point to a location with the Monkey Hi Hat executable, since the deployed application will be side-by-side with MHH itself.

 ## TODO
-* Windows local and service process-launch
+* Windows service process-launch
-* Linux process-launch
+* Test Linux process-launch
-* Logging uses MS ILogger
-* Both OSes log to console in interactive mode?
-* Windows - log to Event Viewer in service mode
-* Linux logging to journal in service mode
 * Finish Linux systemd support https://devblogs.microsoft.com/dotnet/net-core-and-systemd/